timewave-computer/covenants/contracts/two-party-pol-holder/README.md

 A `Lock` duration should be stored to keep track of the covenant duration.

-After the `Lock` period expires, holder should withdraw the liquidity and forward the underlying funds to the configured splitter module that will deal with the distribution.
+After the `Lock` period expires, both parties are allowed to submit `Claim` messages.

-Splitter should be instantiated on demand, when the lock expires.
+A successful claim results in the claiming party's liquidity portion being withdrawn from the pool, and forwarding the underlying assets to the respective router module.

 ### Ragequit